andreashandel/MADAcourse/auxiliary/Notes_ToDo_Thoughts.md

 I replaced your `.css` with `.scss`.
 I changed the primary color to the green from the `?` in the MADA logo.

+## Publishing

+1. Run `quarto render` in terminal.
+2. Commit and push changes.
+3. Run `quarto publish gh-pages` in terminal and follow prompts.

 # Scribblings